-Instead of the industry fixed effect, Model 5 considers the analyst coverage using the number of analysts while controlling for the firm fixed effect.
-Controlling for the firm fixed effect enables us to understand the relation between the change of corporate cash holdings and the change of analyst coverage.
-Including the firm fixed effect can also partially mitigate the concern about unobservable firm heterogeneity.
-Model 6 uses analyst coverage deciles instead while controlling for firm fixed effect.
-As seen in models 5 and 6, the positive relation between cash holdings and analyst coverage is robust to the firm fixed effect model specification, which concludes analyst coverage has a time-series effect on corporate cash holdings.
+Instead of industry fixed effects, Model 5 considers the analyst coverage using the number of analysts while controlling for firm fixed effects.
+Controlling for firm fixed effects enables us to understand the relation between the change of corporate cash holdings and the change of analyst coverage.
+Including firm fixed effects can also partially mitigate the concern about unobservable firm heterogeneity.
+Model 6 uses analyst coverage deciles instead while controlling for firm fixed effects.
+As seen in models 5 and 6, the positive relation between cash holdings and analyst coverage is robust to these firm fixed effects model specifications, which concludes analyst coverage has a time-series effect on corporate cash holdings.